-Objective: Increase the resolution of housing complaints and reduce housing discrimination.
+Objective: Increase the resolution of housing complaints and reduce housing discrimination by resolving at least 30 disputes annually.

 G4.
 Refugee Academy: The Code Enforcement Division will continue to attend the Refugee Academy annually to provide refugee tenants with information on their rights as renters.